MLSDev/TRON/README.md

 }
 ```

-It represents scenarios where user is not authorized, user is authorized, but authentication is not required, and a case, where request requires authentication.
+It represents scenarios where user is not authorized, user is authorized, but authorization is not required, and a case, where request requires authorization.

 By default, `TRON` uses `HeaderBuilder` class, which adds "Accept":"application/json" header to your requests.